CSYE-6225-shalom/webapp/README.md

 ### Clone the Repository

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine.
+(Assuming git is configued.
+Preferably with SSH):
     ```bash
     git clone https://github.com/CSYE-6225-shalom/webapp.git
     cd webbapp